ajosedev/knowledge/notes/20211103130241-module-federation-deep-dive.md

 # Module federation deep dive

-- Import code from other builds at runtime
-- Share vendor code dynamically at runtime
-- Allows microfrontends to work like a [[monoliths]]
-- Improve DX without compromising UX
-- Works in any JS environment

 ## Terminology
 Host: A webpack build that is initialised first during a page load.
 Not dependent on anything special, so it can change from page to page
 Remote: Another Webpack build, where part of it is being consumed by a 'host'